Meråker Municipality

-Meråker is a municipality in Trøndelag county, Norway.
+Meråker or is a municipality in Trøndelag county, Norway.
 It is part of the Stjørdalen region.
 The administrative centre of the municipality is the village of Midtbygda which is about 20 km west of Storlien in Sweden and 46 km east of the town of Stjørdalshalsen in neighboring Stjørdal Municipality.
 Other villages in the municipality include Gudåa, Kopperå, and Stordalsvollen.

 The 1274 km2 municipality is the 80th largest by area out of the 357 municipalities in Norway.
 Meråker Municipality is the 259th most populous municipality in Norway with a population of 2,454.
 The municipality's population density is 1.9 PD/km2 and its population has decreased by 3.9% over the previous 10-year period.

 The municipality markets itself as a recreational area.
 The main areas of employment are in industry and agriculture.
 The municipality is noted for its characteristic dialect.

 General information

 The municipality of Meråker was established on 1 January 1874 when the old Øvre Stjørdalen Municipality was divided into two: Hegra Municipality (population: 3,409) in the east and Meråker Municipality (population: 1,861) in the west.
 The municipal borders have not changed since then.
 On 1 January 2018, the municipality switched from the old Nord-Trøndelag county to the new Trøndelag county.